-- 1. Thatswhatss: Based in the UK, Thatswhatss explores girlhood in a digital age, aiming to fight for change, reduce stigma and create meaningful conversations to give young female voices a platform to be heard. - 2. #Girlgaze (@girlgaze): With the hashtag, anyone can submit their work to this digital media collective based in LA.
-The digital platform has ventured into an analogue world with a book and the project has achieved over one million contributions. - 3.
-Phluid project (thephluidproject.com): Part community and part retail marketplace, this New York-based retailer aims to cultivate a gender-neutral space, free from judgement. - 4.
-ReproRightsZine (@reprorightszine): A free zine initiative to inform readers about the current state of reproductive rights. - 5.
-Kode with Klossy: Founded by supermodel Karlie Kloss, Kode with Klossy runs summer camps across a variety of American cities that operate without tuition.
+1. Thatswhatss: Based in the UK, Thatswhatss explores girlhood in a digital age, aiming to fight for change, reduce stigma and create meaningful conversations to give young female voices a platform to be heard.

+2. #Girlgaze (@girlgaze): With the hashtag, anyone can submit their work to this digital media collective based in LA.
+Having branched into the analogue world with Girlgaze, the digital platform has ventured into an analogue world with a book and the project has achieved over one million contributions.

+3. Phluid project (thephluidproject.com): Part community and part retail marketplace, this New York-based retailer aims to cultivate a gender-neutral space, free from judgement.

+4. ReproRightsZine (@reprorightszine): A free zine initiative to inform readers about the current state of reproductive rights.

+5. Kode with Klossy: Founded by supermodel Karlie Kloss, Kode with Klossy runs summer camps across a variety of American cities that operate without tuition.
 The camps are open to selected applicants between the ages of 13-18, who learn the "ABCs of code," according to Kloss.